 Where a referral is made by a sponsor body, the family will automatically qualify for a subsidy without having to satisfy the Scheme's eligibility, income or enhanced hours requirements.
 There is also no general minimum or maximum age limit for a child who is the subject of a referral by a sponsor.
 However, formal agreements between the Minister and the sponsor bodies contain strict criteria for qualification for a referral by the body and include the ages of children who may be referred.
 When making a referral, the sponsor body will recommend the hours of childcare needed in each case.
 The Scheme Administrator will pay a subsidy based on those hours of care used multiplied by a set "sponsor" subsidy rate.
+Parents will not pay a contribution towards the cost of the childcare fees in the case of a sponsored referral.
 Parents will not pay a deposit to a service provider in the case of a sponsored referral.